Services

 Next, we create a reactor system, and start a reactor instance.

-The reactor invokes the service
+The reactor invokes the service method on the reactor system,

 which returns the service with the specified type.

-The reactor then calls the apply
+The reactor then calls the apply method on the log to print a message,

 and seals itself.